Port Scan Attacks: 4 Unbelievable Incident Response Challenge

 What Is A Port Scan Attack

 Let me break down port scan attacks in a way that makes sense.
 Picture your computer like a house; the ports are all the doors and windows.
-Now imagine someone walking around, checking which doors and windows are unlocked—that’s basically what a port scan is.

-Here’s the deal: Port scanning isn’t always a bad thing.
 Sometimes, it’s like double-checking your house to ensure everything’s secure.
 But when someone else does it without your permission?
 That’s when it starts to feel suspicious and not okay.

 How Does a Port Scan Work?